-- 1.1 REMOVE the protectie directional sticker on the top of the pump motor (G). - 1.2 INSERT the Philips head side of the screw bit into your cordless drill the hex end is a perfect fit into the drive end of the pump motor. - 1.3 LOCATE the valve manifold.
-On Grand Design RV hydraulic systems, the slide valve is located on the top of the manifold next to the blue pressure retract switch (D). - 1.4 OPEN the valve by inserting the 5/32" Allen wrench into the top of the valve and carefully rotating clockwise to open the valve.
-We recommend using just your thumb and index finger. - 1.5 ISOLATE the individual slides by closing all by one IRC valve (E). - 1.6 CONNECT your cordless drill to the end of the pump motor and rotate counter-clockwise (unscrew) to actuate the slide.
+- 1.1 REMOVE the protective directional sticker on the top of the pump motor (G). - 1.2 INSERT the Philips head side of the screw bit into your cordless drill the hex end is a perfect fit into the drive end of the pump motor. - 1.3 LOCATE the valve manifold.
+On Grand Design RV hydraulic systems, the slide valve is located on the top of the manifold next to the blue pressure retract switch (D). - 1.4 OPEN the valve by inserting the 5/32" Allen wrench into the top of the valve and carefully rotating clock-wise to open the valve.
+We recommend using just your thumb and index finger. - 1.5 ISOLATE the individual slides by closing all by one of the IRC valves.
+Each valve controls one side of the RV (E&F). - 1.6 CONNECT your cordless drill to the end of the pump motor and rotate counter-clockwise (unscrew) to actuate the slide.
 Continue rotating the drill until the slide is fully retracted and sealed. - 1.7 REPEAT process by working through the IRC controls. - 1.8 Once all hydraulic slides are retracted, - CLOSE the slide valve (D) by turning the 5/32" Allen wrench counter-clockwise until finger tight (thumb and index finger).